marvinkreis/guut/guut/templates/debug_prompt.md

 This means that you have to include relevant assertions in your test, unless the mutant raises an exception or results in a timeout.
 If the mutant raises an exception or error, do not use a `try-except` block to catch it.
 Adding a `try-except` block that handles the exception means that the exception will not make the test case fail.

 Include a relevant docstring comment with a summary of your findings.
 The comment should explain what the test checks for and why.
 Include relevant findings from your conclusions.
+The comment should be understandable even without the context of this conversation.

 Here is an example test for a `rpn_eval` function that evaluates expressions in Reverse Polish notation: